fleetdm/fleet/README.md

 ### How does Orbit compare with Kolide Launcher?

 Orbit is inspired by the success of [Kolide Launcher](https://github.com/kolide/launcher), and approaches a similar problem domain with new strategies informed by the challenges encountered in real world deployments.
+Orbit does not share any code with Launcher.

 - Both Orbit and Launcher use [The Update Framework](https://theupdateframework.com/) specification for managing updates.
 Orbit utilizes the official [go-tuf](https://github.com/theupdateframework/go-tuf) library, while Launcher has it's own implementation of the specification.
 - Orbit can be deployed as a (near) drop-in replacement for osquery, supporting full customization of the osquery flags.
 Launcher heavily manages the osquery flags making deployment outside of Fleet or Kolide's SaaS difficult.